Build a Monthly Passive Dividend Paycheck with Dividend Stocks

 Opinions expressed here are the author's alone, not those of any bank or financial institution.
 This content has not been reviewed, approved or otherwise endorsed by any of these entities.

 I like this strategy a lot.
 It’s not for everyone, but definitely works in certain situations.
 I think it’s great for older families, close or in distribution stages, low to medium income, who are risk averse.
 It’s more about consistent cash flow (esp. with established REITs, Dividend kings/aristocrats and good ole Vanguard dividend funds) and less impacted for market downturns (as dividends will keep getting paid generally even if the stock value drops with the market).
 Obviously, would highly depend on which stocks/funds to invest in.
-With this strategy you get a pretty good return 4-6%, relatively low risk, and steady cash flow.
-Can you make more investing in growth stocks or indexing – probably.
-But that’s a long term – buy/hold strategy.
+With this strategy you get a pretty good return 4-6%, relatively low risk, and… Read more »

 Jim, great article!
 I have a vanguard fund, which I receive dividends.
 But they get reinvested back to the fund, because the fund does not have a significant amount of shares, therefore the dividends paycheck would be relatively small.
 But I like the idea of getting a dividends paycheck.
 But my question is, isn’t it tedious when you have to pay tax on the dividends?